jewettaij/visfd/README.md

 ## Apple Mac:

-*WARNING: The following proceedure has not been tested:*
+*WARNING: The following proceedure has not been tested.
+ If you have a mac, please test this and let me know if it worked (or if something else worked).
+ -andrew 2019-3-08*

 First follow the instructions [here](https://iscinumpy.gitlab.io/post/omp-on-high-sierra/)